Maintaining the branches of your project

 Managing inactive branches

-Projects and branches that are not scanned for more than a configured number of consecutive days are considered inactive, and SonarQube automatically deletes their cached data to free space in the database.
+Projects and branches that are not scanned for more than a configured number of consecutive days are considered inactive, and SonarQube Server automatically deletes their cached data to free space in the database.
 If a project has several branches, only the cache of its inactive branches is deleted.

 You can configure at the global and project levels, branches to be kept from the automatic deletion when inactive.